EwanColquhoun/loadsheet-planner/README.md

 3. Create or Login to your Heroku account.
 4. Navigate to Dashboard.
 5. Click "New" and select "create new app" from the drop-down menu.
 This is found in the upper right portion of the window.
-6. Provide a name for your application, this needs to be unique, and select your region.
+6. Provide a unique name for your application and select your region.
 7. Click "Create App".
 ![New app image](assets/images/new-app.png)